Drug Overdose Symptoms Depend on Many Factors

 If you are overdosing on hallucinogens, then you may suffer from delusions, seizures or unconsciousness.
 A marijuana overdose may cause anxiety, paranoia, and psychosis.
 With narcotics, the symptoms range from shallow breathing to lethargy and hallucinations.
 If you take too much of a stimulant, then you may experience convulsions, elevated body temperature, or agitation.

 Why do drug overdoses occur?
 In the United States, most overdose deaths occur due to prescription drug abuse.
 However, those who abuse illicit drugs are at risk of overdosing as well.
 Opioid-derivative drugs and benzodiazepines are most frequently responsible for an overdose with around 91 people dying from them each day.
 Opioids can be especially problematic when it comes to recognizing the initial stages of an overdose because they are similar to the way that the drug would normally affect them.
 For instance, lethargy and dilated pupils occur when you take the proper dose.
+Learn more about overdoses and our drug rehab in Oregon.

 Generally speaking, those who overdose on drugs do not intend to do so.
 When you begin taking a substance or a drug, your body starts to build up a tolerance to it.
 This means that you must take more of it to experience the desired effect.
 If you can’t take enough to overcome the tolerance, then you will suffer from withdrawal, which can be painful and intense.